maurolepore/tor/README.md

 # Related projects

-There are great packages to read and write data, for example [**rio**](https://CRAN.R-project.org/package=rio) and [**io**](https://CRAN.R-project.org/package=io). **readwith** does less than the alternatives, yet it is more flexible and small.
+There are great packages to read and write data, such as [**rio**](https://CRAN.R-project.org/package=rio) and [**io**](https://CRAN.R-project.org/package=io). **readwith** does less than most alternatives, yet it is generally more flexible and smaller.